-This course provides an in-depth exposure to the Flash Action Scripting language.
-Students will learn to write scripts which extend and enhance the capabilities of the Adobe Flash software.
+This course provides an in-depth exposure to scripting used in interactive media.
+Students will learn to write scripts which extend and enhance non-linear, computer-based projects.
 During the semester, each student will design and produce a complex, highly interactive project such as a Web site, computer game or computer-based training module.
-Students should have a working knowledge of Flash before beginning this class.
+Students should have a working knowledge of scripting techniques before beginning this class.

 (A requirement that must be completed before taking this course.)

-- CGT 211 or equivalent experience with Flash.
+- CGT 141 or equivalent experience with scripting for interactive media.

 Upon successful completion of the course, the student should be able to: